 Nowadays, I still love to record the funny things people say.
 I either include them in the body of a regular entry or I write them inside the back cover.
 I love looking back through my old journals and reading the things my loved ones have said.
 I know some seriously funny people.

 If you’re an artist (or an artist at heart) one thing that can make journaling really fun is to draw little pictures.
 (This is a big part of why I recently switched to journals with dotted pages—I never loved having the page lines running through my pictures.)
 I love to draw little illustrations that match what I’ve written.
 Or I sketch my surroundings when I’m stuck waiting somewhere for a long time.
 I even tried drawing portraits of the speakers during General Conference once, but I rarely got them finished before their talks ended.
 Even if you’re not a great drawer, fun little doodles are an easy way to infuse character into your writing and break up the text.
 And as a bonus, if you make drawing in your journal a regular habit, you will get better at drawing.

 Write About What Brings You Joy

-I would love to hear your journaling secrets.
-Or if something is holding you back, tell me in the comments, and we’ll see if we can’t get you feeling inspired!
+The most important step for learning to love writing a journal is to start.
+Pick a time, get a nice notebook, grab your favorite pen, and get writing.
+If something is holding you back, tell me in the comments, and we’ll see if we can’t get you feeling inspired!